niklaushirt/ibm-aiops-deployer/README.md

 - by Mail: nikh@ch.ibm.com

-**❗The installation has been tested for the IBMAIOPS v3.7.1 release on OpenShift 4.12 on:**
+**❗The installation has been tested on OpenShift 4.12 on:**

 - OpenShift Cluster (VMware on IBM Cloud) - IPI
 - OpenShift Cluster (VMware on IBM Cloud) - UPI
-- IBM RedHat Openshift Kubernetes Service (ROKS) with IBM Cloud Storage (ibmc-xxx)

-But it should work on other Openshift Platforms as well
+But it should work on other Openshift Platforms as well (ROKS, Fyre, ...)